As a parent you probably feel like you never have a moment to yourself. But having children shouldn’t stop you achieving

 “I chose to study online as I have a three-year-old son and I am a single parent.
 I didn’t have the opportunity to attend university when I was younger, and this seemed like the perfect time to fulfil one of my long-term goals.
 Being a full-time parent and working part-time from home, going into university seemed daunting and would mean spending even less time with my son.”

 Throughout her course Jenny has been supported by tutors, her own Student Adviser and fellow students.
 So far, she has been pleasantly surprised how easy it was to adjust to online study.

 “The second module has been more challenging than the first!
 But I have settled into studying and made it part of my daily routine.
 I feel lost if I am not engrossed in a book or online around the other students.
 I conducted some research into online studies and University of Essex Online stood out to me the most.
 Offering the course that I was interested in and having a Student Adviser to talk me through the process definitely made all the difference.”

 It’s understandable that many parents would feel apprehensive taking on a full-time commitment whilst raising their children.
 However, with our flexible part-time courses you really can fit your learning around your life, as Jenny has found.

-“Me and my son do ’homework’ together, so this takes away the stress of worrying if I am neglecting him.
+“My son and I do ’homework’ together, so this takes away the stress of worrying if I am neglecting him.
 Be prepared to put in some hard work!
 Studying online and being a parent is definitely a challenge, fortunately for me I have a reasonably well-behaved three-year-old who does not interfere with my ’homework‘ as he calls it.
 I do think I have been very lucky and have yet to experience any real interference between parenting and studying.
 The latter years may be more challenging!
 If I could give any advice to parents interested in studying I would say, make sure you are studying a subject that you enjoy otherwise it becomes a chore rather than something that is part of your life.”